murisi/L2/README.md

 ```racket
 (with continuation0 expression0)
 ```
 Makes a continuation to the containing expression that is to be `jump`ed to with exactly one argument.
 Then `expression0` is evaluated in an environment where `continuation0` is a reference to the aforementioned continuation.
-The resulting value of this expression is unspecified if the evaluation of `expression0` completes.
+The resulting value of this expression is that of `expression0` if its evaluation completes.
 If the continuation `continuation0` is `jump`ed to, then this `with` expression evaluates to the resulting value of the single argument within the responsible `jump` expression.

 5+1 words must be reserved in the current function's stack-frame plan.
 Call the reference to the first word of the reservation `continuation0`.
 This expression is implemented by first emitting instructions to store the program's state at `continuation0`, that is, instructions are emitted to `mov` `ebp`, the address of the instruction that should be executed after continuing (a label to be emitted later), `edi`, `esi`, and `ebx`, in that order, to the first 5 words at `continuation0`.
 After this, the instructions for `expression0` are emitted.
+Then an instruction to `jmp` to the end of the entire `with` expression is emitted in order to handle the case where `expression0`'s evaluation completes.
 Then the label for the first instruction of the continuation is emitted.
 And finally, an instruction is emitted to `mov` the resulting value of the continuation, the 6th word at `continuation0`, into the memory location designated by the surrounding expression.

 #### Examples
 Note that the expression `{continuation0 expression0}` `jump`s to the continuation reference given by `continuation0` with resulting value of evaluating `expression0` as its argument.
 With the note in mind, the expression `(begin [putchar (with ignore (begin {ignore (literal 0...01001110)} [foo] [foo] [foo]))] [bar])` prints the text "nbar" to standard output.